Systematic Review of Wrestling Techniques: Biomechanical Foundations, Performance Fitness, Physiological Outcomes, and Key Strategies for Success

 Abstract

-Objective: Wrestling requires physical fitness, technical skills, and tactical intelligence.
-Despite its long history and numerous studies, a gap exists in providing a comprehensive perspective on this sport's biomechanical, physiological, technical, and tactical dimensions.
-Therefore, this systematic review aimed to examine the scientific literature on the factors influencing success in wrestling.
+Objectives: Wrestling requires a combination of physical fitness, technical skill, and tactical intelligence.
+Despite its long history and numerous studies, there are still shortcomings in providing a comprehensive overview of the biomechanical, physiological, technical, and tactical dimensions of this sport.
+Therefore, the present study aimed to systematically review scientific achievements in the field of factors affecting success in wrestling.

 Keywords